slowernews/hamster-system/README.md

   - simplified *.When* tags for *actions*:

            1-Next (next actions to be done)
-           2-Soon (actions in the queue to be done) 3-Someday & maybe (actions to be done later/someday & maybe) 4-Waiting (actions with a starting date to be done/get feedback) 5-Calendar (actions with a precise/deadline date to be done)
+           2-Soon (actions in the queue to get done) 3-Someday & maybe (actions to get done later/someday & maybe) 4-Waiting (actions with a trigger/fuzzy date to get done) 5-Calendar (actions with a precise/deadline date to get done)

 ####Actions: